NamrataMathur/RHTest/_site/index.md

 # Introduction

 **Welcome to ownCloud** - The content collaboration platform that is open, reliable, secure, and efficient.

-Organizations that require to *share sensitive data* with both internal and external users can use ownCloud to share data securely and easily. ownCloud provides organizations with the visibility and control that is required to manage confidential data and enable *digital collaboration*. ownCloud enables users to access data on any device without consideration about where the data is stored while also complying with all your *business processes*.
+Organizations that require to *share sensitive data* with both internal and external users can use ownCloud to share data securely and easily. ownCloud provides organizations with the visibility and control that is required to manage confidential data and enable *digital collaboration*. ownCloud allows users to access data on any device without consideration about where the data is stored while also complying with all your *business processes*.

-This QuickStart demonstrates how you can quickly install and configure your ownCloud server.
+This Quickstart demonstrates how to quickly install, configure, and use your ownCloud server.

-## Installing your ownCloud Server
+## Installing your ownCloud server on Ubuntu 18.04

+This Quickstart guide specifies the steps required to install ownCloud on a fresh installation of Ubuntu 18.04.
+You require to run the commands in your terminal to complete the installation.

+This section describes a quick manual installation on Ubuntu.
+You can also install ownCloud on different operating systems and using Docker or the Installation Wizard.
+Based on your organization's requirement of storage, users, high availability, etc., the system requirements also vary.
+For detailed installation and administration steps, see the [ownCloud Administration Manual](https://doc.owncloud.com/server/admin_manual/).

 ### Deployment Recommendations

-This Quick Start guide describes the installation of the ownCloud using the following specifications:

 - Operating system: Ubuntu 18.04.